tldr-pages/tldr/pages/common/date.md

 `date -d @1473305798`

-- Convert a specific date to the unix timestamp:
+- Convert a specific date to the Unix timestamp format:

 `date -d "{{2018-09-01 00:00}}" +%s --utc`